Source

 Preparation

-Bianbu Linux code is hosted on Gitee and consists of several repositories managed by repo.
-Before downloading, you need to:
+The Bianbu Linux code is hosted on Gitee and consists of multiple repositories managed using repo

 -